 Good educational administrators will have all the following attributes:

 The field of educational administrators is a rapidly growing field and there are many traditional as well as online schools offering programs.
 There is a lot of room for advancement in the educational field as well.
 Many principals receive promotions by being transferred to a place that offers more responsibility.
-Other types of promotions include being promoted to a superintendent or even a person who is an institutions president.
+Other types of promotions include being promoted to a superintendent or an institutions president.